garrafasd/Calculator/README.md

-# Calculator
+# Calculators
-A simple python calculator
+Here i will post calculator made in various languages!
 You can make your changes, you can make what you want with it.
 It is tottaly open-source :)